leynos/crate-tools/docs/usage-guide.md

 configuration, along with any exclusion entries that do not match a workspace crate.
 After building the plan, `publish` validates the workspace by running `cargo check --workspace --all-targets` followed by `cargo test --workspace --all-targets` directly inside the workspace root.
+Each command reuses a temporary target directory so that build artefacts are isolated and discarded once the checks finish.
 The commands execute after a `git status --porcelain` cleanliness check so that the pre-flight run sees the same files that would be published.
 Any non-zero exit aborts the command with a descriptive error message.

 If the working tree contains uncommitted changes the run halts with a reminder to clean up or to re-run with `--allow-dirty`.
 Passing the flag skips the